jerryIsHere/mongodb-ticketing/README.md

 ## Development
 ### Local development
-1. Prepare a mongodb server.
+1. Prepare a MongoDB server.
 2. Populate `./credential/.env`, an example is given at `./example.env`.

 # Tools